hashicorp/terraform-website/content/source/docs/enterprise/getting-started/access.html.md

 ## Creating an Organization

-~> **Note:** If someone else has already created a TFE organization and added you to it, you can skip this process.
+-> **Note:** If someone else has already created a TFE organization and added you to it, you can skip this process.
 You'll be taken to the organization's front page when you first navigate to TFE.

 After you've navigated to TFE, it will prompt you to create a new organization.
 Enter a name (distinct from your legacy TFE organization, if any) and an admin email address at the prompt:

 ![TFE's new organization prompt](../users-teams-organizations/images/org-new.png)

-TFE cannot currently import settings and workspaces from an existing TFE legacy organization.
-We will enable migration from TFE legacy at a later date.

 ## Adding Other Users to an Organization